-7.1.6.3 Inter-TSF basic TSF data consistency: labeled security (FPT TDC.1(LS) (Labeled Security Mode only))
+7.1.6.3 Inter-TSF basic TSF data consistency: labeled security (FPT\TDC.1(LS) (Labeled Security Mode only))

-- FPT_TDC.1.1 The TSF shall provide the capability to consistently interpret label-related security attributes, no additional TSF data when shared between the TSF and another trusted IT product. - FPT_TDC.1.2 The TSF shall use the list of security labels to be applied by the TSF when interpreting the TSF data from another trusted IT product.
+- FPT\TDC.1.1 The TSF shall provide the capability to consistently interpret label-related security attributes, no other TSF data when shared between the TSF and another trusted IT product. - FPT\TDC.1.2 The TSF shall use the list of security labels to be applied by the TSF when interpreting the TSF data from another trusted IT product.